 Your AI HR Partner: Welcome To 21st Century Job Recruitment

-Neil Sohota, IBM Master Inventor, United Nations (UN) AI Advisor, author of the book Own the A.I.
+Neil Sahota, IBM Master Inventor, United Nations (UN) AI Advisor, author of the book Own the A.I.
 Revolution, and Professor at UC Irvine provided this article as a companion piece to his podcast How to Own the AI Revolution.

 In the near future, we will have AI bosses.
 What most of us do not realize, though, is that AI is already prevalent in the recruiting process.
 This is not the keyword searches in our resumes or an automated process to manage hundreds of applicants.
 Organizations now leverage AI to help with the recruitment and interview process, and some AI systems are even assisting with background checks to review people’s digital personas.
 That’s why we’ll be taking a dive into some of the AI tools that HR recruiting teams are using and how they’re using them.
 Because, if you are looking for a job, you’ll have to convince a machine that you are a worthy candidate… to even be considered as part of the recruitment pool.